All About Payroll Taxes

 Your first responsibility as an employer is to calculate withholding for payroll taxes - federal income tax, FICA (Social Security/Medicare) taxes, and state income taxes.
 This article takes you through the process of making these calculations.

 Payroll taxes are paid to the IRS (which distributes the Social Security/Medicare information to the Social Security Administration.
-These payroll tax deposits must be made electronically.
+These payroll tax deposits must be made electronically. through the EFTPS system.

 Payroll taxes which you have collected are paid to the IRS either semi-weekly or monthly, based on the total amount of payroll taxes you owe.
 If you have only a few employees and a small payroll tax liability, you pay monthly; if you have many employees and a larger payroll tax liability, you pay semi-weekly.
-Learn more about how to determine when you make payroll tax payments in this article.

 You must file a report each quarter with the IRS on Form 941 - Employer's Quarterly Federal Tax Return.
 This return shows: